 - 1.1 It is recommended that Members should: - 1.
-Note the financial performance against budget for 2020/21 and the reasons for the budget variations. - 2.
-Approve the transfer of £32,000 of unutilised transition grant to reserves to fund further transitional costs in the next financial year. - 3.
-Approve the transfer of £10,118 of underspend on current operations to reserves to mitigate the risks associated with the transition to a Border Control Post (BCP) and any other unforeseen costs. - 4.
-Approve the Chair of the Board to sign Section 1, the Annual Governance Statement of the Annual Return to enable it to be forwarded to PKF Littlejohn LLP by the return deadline of 7 July 2021. - 5.
-Approve the unaudited accounts for the River Tees Port Health Authority for 2020/21. - 6.
-Approve the Chair of the Board to sign Section 2, the Accounting Statements of the Annual Return to enable it to be forwarded to PKF Littlejohn LLP by the return deadline of 7 July 2021. - What part of the Corporate Plan does this report deliver, and how and what other options have been considered? - 2.1 The management of the Authority's budget and its external audit process is critical to the ongoing operations of the Port Health Service.
-As such no other options are available. - 3 What is the purpose of this report? - 3.1 To present to Members the performance against budget for the River Tees Port Health Authority for the 2020/21 financial year on revenue activities.
-This is an integral element of performance management.
+Note the financial performance against budget for 2022/23 and the reasons for the budget variations of the River Tees Port Health Authority (the Authority). - 2.
+Approve the transfer of an underspend of £120,729 achieved in 2022/23, to reserves for carry-forward and use in 2023/24, to help mitigate the risks associated with the continued delayed transition to a Target Operating Model (TOM) and any other unforeseen costs. - 3.
+Approve the unaudited accounts for the River Tees Port Health Authority for 2022/23. - 4.
+Approve the Chair of the Board to sign Section 1, the Annual Governance Statement of the Annual Return, following an internal audit before the end of June, to enable it to be forwarded to PKF Littlejohn LLP by the return deadline of 30 June 2023. - 5.
+Approve the Chair of the Board to sign Section 2, the Accounting Statements of the Annual Return, to enable it to be forwarded to PKF Littlejohn LLP by the return deadline of 30 June 2023. - What part of the Corporate Plan does this report deliver, and how and what other options have been considered? - 2.1 The management of the Authority's budget and its external audit process is critical to the ongoing operations of the Port Health Service.
+As such no other options are available.

+3 What is the purpose of this report?

-3.2 To outline the statutory approval process for the accounts for the Authority and the external audit of these accounts.
+- 3.1 To present to Members the performance against budget for the River Tees Port Health Authority for the 2022/23 financial year on revenue activities. - 3.2 To outline the next steps for the accounts for the Authority to be externally audited.